 - Less heavy: Has a lower weight (by 155g or 36 percent) and is thus easier to take along.

 - Easier travel charging: Can be conveniently charged via its USB port.

 - More legacy lens friendly: Can use many non-native lenses via adapters.

 - Easier wireless transfer: Supports Bluetooth for image sharing without cables.

 - More affordable: Was released into a lower priced segment (13 percent cheaper at launch).

 - More heavily discounted: Has been on the market for longer (launched in September 2016).

-If the number of relative strengths (bullet points above) is taken as a guide, the M1 emerges as the winner of the match-up (12 : 9 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the M1 is the clear winner of the contest (13 : 9 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.